zee-ham-su/alx-polly/README.md

 ### 3. Environment Variables

 The project uses Supabase for its backend.
-An environment file `.env.local` is included with public keys for demonstration purposes.
+An environment file `.env.local` is needed.Use the keys you created during the Supabase setup process.

 ### 4. Running the Development Server